 These are a couple of things you might do to make your MTB comfortable for road and off-road traveling.

-What Are the Best Road Tires for MTBs?
+What Are the best type for MTBs?

 When it comes to mountain bikes, there are loads of options available to give you speed on smooth surfaces with loads of traction for rough trails.